|Student Services Fee

 IV financial aid recipient and withdraws from all classes may be eligible for the pro-rata or federal refund policy.

 For more information, contact the Financial Aid Office.

 For courses not conducted following the regular calendar terms, the tuition refund shall be computed on the

 fractional part of the class time used before the classes are dropped.
 For additional information, please contact

 Senior Citizen Waiver

-By a resolution of the Board of Trustees, Kaskaskia College extends a waiver of tuition and activity fees to
+By a resolution of the Board of Trustees, Kaskaskia College extends a waiver of tuition and mandatory fees to

 Employer in District

 Out-of-District students who are employed full-time within District 501 may qualify for in-district rates.
 The